HakaiInstitute/hakai-erddap/README.md

 All views and tables generated from the different SQL queries made available in the `view` directory are run nightly from the hecate.hakai.org server from the master branch.

 ## Continuous Integration
-All commits to this repository are tested by different linters through a PR or commit to the development and master branches:
+All commits to this repository are tested by different linter through a PR or commit to the development and master branches:
 - python: black, isort
 - sql: sqlfluff
 - markdown